Study identifies brain networks that play crucial role in suicide risk

-The facts in relation to suicide are stark: 800,000 people die globally by suicide every year, the equivalent of one every 40 seconds.
+Around 800,000 worldwide people die by suicide every year, the equivalent of one every 40 seconds.
 Suicide is the second leading cause of death globally among 15-29 year olds.
-More adolescents die by suicide than from cancer, heart disease, AIDS, birth defects, stroke, pneumonia, influenza, and chronic lung disease combined.
 As many as one in three adolescents think about ending their lives and one in three of these will attempt suicide.

-"Imagine having a disease that we knew killed almost a million people a year, a quarter of them before the age of thirty, and yet we knew nothing about why some individuals are more vulnerable to this disease," said Dr Anne-Laura van Harmelen, co-first author from the University of Cambridge.
-"This is where we are with suicide.
-We know very little about what's happening in the brain, why there are sex differences, and what makes young people especially vulnerable to suicide."
+The international HOPES team (Help Overcome and Prevent the Emergence of Suicide), led by Associate Professor Lianne Schmaal from Orygen alongside Dr Anne-Laura van Harmelen from the University of Cambridge and Professor Hilary Blumberg from the Yale School of Medicine, carried out a review of two decades' worth of scientific literature relating to brain imaging studies of suicidal thoughts and behaviour.
+In total, they looked at 131 studies, which covered more than 12,000 people, looking at alterations in brain structure and function that might increase an individual's suicide risk.

-A team of researchers, including Hilary Blumberg, MD, John and Hope Furth Professor of Psychiatric Neuroscience at Yale, carried out a review of two decades' worth of scientific literature relating to brain imaging studies of suicidal thoughts and behaviour.
-In total, they looked at 131 studies, which covered more than 12,000 individuals, looking at alterations in brain structure and function that might increase an individual's suicide risk.
+Associate Professor Schmaal said the biggest predictor of death by suicide is a previous suicide attempt.
+"It's therefore essential that we intervene as early as possible to reduce an individual's risk," she said.
+"For many individuals, this will be during adolescence.
+If we can work out a way to identify those young people at greatest risk, then we will have a chance to step in and help them at this important stage in their lives."

 Combining the results from all of the brain imaging studies available, the researchers looked for evidence of structural, functional, and molecular alterations in the brain that could increase risk of suicide.
 They identified two brain networks - and the connections between them - that appear to play an important role.